Sonnpm197/SmartFarming-Backend/README.md

 # Update 1/2/2020:

 - I have deactivated my gg cloud storage due to the expiration of my account so if you want to try out this project you may need to create your own storage.
-More information can be found at https://cloud.google.com/storage and then change your credential at this file SmartFarming-Backend :src\main\java\com\son\CapstoneProject\common\ConstantValue.java
+More information can be found at https://cloud.google.com/storage and then change your credential at this file SmartFarming-Backend: src\main\java\com\son\CapstoneProject\common\ConstantValue.java

 - On UI, the CKEditor lib is expired on Angular so you should create a new one.
 More information can be found at https://dashboard.ckeditor.com/ and then change your credential at this file SmartFarming (UI) src\app\qa-page\qa-page-post\qa-page-post.component.ts